Special circumstances debt waivers 107-05120030

 Supporting Information + Read more ...
 Staff should make decisions on whether to apply the special circumstances waiver based on the evidence available and the circumstances of the individual case.
 Staff should consider:

 The customer may be able to provide supporting information that is relevant to the debt period, however there is no requirement for the customer to do so.
 A debt can be waived without supporting information where the staff member is satisfied the customer has experienced a special circumstance.
-When actioning an undetermined debt where the customer is not yet aware of the waiver consideration, staff should consider:
+When actioning an undetermined debt where the customer is not yet aware of the waiver consideration, consider:

 Staff must consider if customer contact is necessary when there is sufficient information from other sources to support waiver. |